 ACRL’s annual Legislative Agenda lists objectives for legislative action at the national level on issues that affect the welfare of academic and research libraries.
-This document is issued each spring, prior to National Library Legislative Day, and focuses on issues that the U.S. Congress has recently taken, or will likely take, action on in the year ahead.
-ACRL is active in advocating for policy and legislation through the ALA Washington Office as well as through coalition work with groups such as the Open Access Working Group and the Library Copyright Alliance (LCA).
-The following list is in priority order and includes the most important issues upon which ACRL will focus in 2014:
+This document is typically issued each spring, prior to National Library Legislative Day, and focuses on issues that the U.S. Congress has recently taken action on, or will act on, in the year ahead.
+ACRL is active in advocating for policy and legislation through the ALA Washington Office, as well as through coalition work with groups such as the Open Access Working Group and the Library Copyright Alliance.
+The following list is in priority order and includes the issues that will be the focus of ACRL’s advocacy in 2019:

 - Net Neutrality

 - Deferred Action for Childhood Arrivals

 - Federal Access to Publicly Funded Research

 - Watch List

 The Institute of Museum and Library Services (IMLS) provides federal funding for libraries through the Library Services and Technologies Act (LSTA).
 LSTA is the only federal program that exclusively covers services and funding for libraries.
 LSTA provides more than $189.3 million (FY2019) for libraries through the Grants to States program, the National Leadership Grants for Libraries, the Laura Bush 21st Century Librarian Program, and Native American Library Services.